-- Kicks and punches that are thrown from natural stances eliminating wasted motions and giving you split-second advantages over opponents using some of the other styles.
+- Kicks and punches that are thrown from natural stances eliminating wasted motion, and giving you a split-second advantage over an opponent.

-- Stresses proficiency with both hand and foot techniques, equally, making it a more versatile form of Karate because you have no weak points.
+- Stresses proficiency with both hand and foot techniques equally, striving to eliminate any weak points.

 - Snap punches and snap kicks, where the limb does not fully extend and is immediately retracted (preventing excessive strain on the knees and elbows) permitting you to move in and out quickly without committing yourself to a disadvantageous position should you miss or misjudge.